 Your students may checkout books as a class, if your school is in good standing with University Libraries.
 A form must be completed for group checkout permission.
 See the Library Facilities tab in this library guide for details about borrowing books as a community user.

 High school students are welcome to use computers in Ablah Library!
 We have computers located in Reserve available for two hours a day for non-Wichita State students.
 Non-Wichita State students must be on-campus to use electronic library materials.
 Check in at the Reserve Desk for a user name and password.
 Large groups who come in to the library with an adult supervisor may be able to get permission to use the Wichita State Student computers.
 Ask at the Circulation Desk or Reference Desk for details when you arrive.
 We also have a wireless network for guests to use with personal computer devices while on campus.
+The WSU guest network does not include access to WSU proprietary databases or e-books.
 Ask for details.

 Click here for published policies for the Computer Use Policy, Library Facilities Use Policy and Guidelines for Community Groups.